 The Plan permits Participants to take a loan from the Plan.
 Thus, you may take a loan from your vested benefits under the Plan.
-The Plan has procedures for administering Participant loans, including the establishment of procedures for applying for a loan and limits on the total amount of loan proceeds that may be outstanding at any time.
-For more information regarding the procedures for receiving a Participant loan, please see the enclosed Description of Participant Loan Procedures.
+The following procedures generally apply for purposes of administering Participant loans.
+The Plan Administrator may modify these procedures in a separate, written loan policy.
+For more information regarding the procedures for receiving a Participant loan, please contact the Plan Administrator.